-Immigrants already in the U.S.
+- Immigrants Already in the U.S.

+Immigrants Already in the U.S.If the relative wishing to immigrate is already in the U.S. through lawful entry—as a visitor, student or holding a temporary work visa, for instance—the process is simpler.
+By filing an I-485 form, they may be able to apply adjust their status to receive permanent residency or a green card.
 “If the relative being sponsored is an immediate relative—the spouse, minor unmarried child or parents of a U.S. citizen—they are eligible for adjustment of status even if they failed to maintain lawful status after they made a lawful entry into the United States,” says Foster.
 “Another advantage, given the fact that it can take a year or longer to process their application for adjustment of status, is that they are also eligible to apply for an interim Employment Authorization Document, as well as a travel document known as Advance Parole, which previously CIS would take 90 days to issue, but now it takes four to six months or even longer.”

 Immigrants AbroadIf the relative is in another country, the lawful permanent resident must file a Form I-130 petition with the U.S. Citizenship and Immigration Services (USCIS).
 After approval, documentation must be sent to the National Visa Center, which will then notify the U.S. consular post in the country where the person resides.
 When an immigrant visa number is available under the quota system, an interview is held.

 Immigration Process for Relatives Abroad

 - File Form I-130 with the regional office of CIS